nelsonrepublic/nelsonrepublic/UPDATE-FAXXXXX.md

 All purchased NFTs will transfer immediately to the buyer.
 Buyers can be assured of this by searching for the purchased asset’s ID in AlgoExplorer - https://algoexplorer.io/ .
 Here, they may check under the ‘Holders’ tab to find that they own the purchased asset.

-Note: The transfer of assets may not be displayed on a wallet’s transaction history, this is due to RandLabs' AlgoExplorer.
+Note: The transfer of assets may not be displayed on a wallet’s transactions because of the current iteration of RandLabs' AlgoExplorer.
 They do not show "inner transactions", which is what the platform’s contracts use.

 </div>